 With this DataHawk also allows you to browse through the 200-300 products that usually index in the first 20 browsable pages of an Amazon search query, quickly and easily by using instant filters on desired ranges.

-If you're interested in monitoring a competing product in detail, you can elect to track it and its performance will be collected on a daily basis by our tool.
+If you're interested in monitoring a competing product in detail, you can elect to track it using our Amazon alerting tool and its performance will be collected on a daily basis with our all-in-one Amazon software.

 Once you have identified and selected which product you want to go after, you can choose to selectively monitor and track their listings.